 - The information on the landing page answers what the ad promised it would (message match)

-- It’s set up specifically for one ad campaign to track user behavior (opens in a new tab) better
+- It’s set up specifically for a single campaign to track user behavior better

 By the time a person hits your landing page, you’ve already paid for them.
-Make sure you make them happy (opens in a new tab) when they get there (by giving them what they’re looking for) and include an action (opens in a new tab) that takes them to the next step.
+Make sure you create a positive user experience when they get there (by giving them what they’re looking for) and include an action that takes them to the next step.

 Measure your results using the Google Display Network